 If you have one of the older, large, heavy string trimmers, it is likely gas powered.
 Older models are commonly powered by gas and are typically made from heavier metal than that of the newer models.
 Battery-powered weed wackers are lightweight enough to hold in one hand and are smaller in size than gas trimmers.
 Electric corded trimmers are in-between.
 They are as large as gas powered weed wackers and a little bit heavier than battery-powered models.

 Motor & Run-time

 The quality and power output of the motor largely affects the price of weed wackers.
-The more powerful the motor, the easier it will cut through thick overgrowth.
+The more powerful the motor, the easier it will cut through the thick overgrowth.
 Good battery-powered weed wackers are designed with brushless motors to increase the torque and decrease resistance on the motor.
 However, the battery eventually runs out.

 Gas vs. Battery vs. Electric Weed Wacker: Complete Overview

 The first step to choosing the best tool for the job is to consider the level of power needed and the needs of the one performing it.
 Now that you are thinking of your individual grounds and requirements for a trimmer, take a look at the details of a gas vs. battery. vs. electric weed wacker.

 Gas Powered – High-Powered | Heavy Weight | Moderate Run-time